Annenberg London Spring Semester

 Students must take courses for a letter grade, pass/no pass is not an option.
 Letter grades will appear on their USC transcript and impact their GPA.

-- Organized excursions including high tea, a weekend trip to Bath & Stonehenge, theatre productions, museum visits, day trips to Cambridge and Hampton Court Palace.
+- Organized excursions including high tea, theatre productions, museum visits, and optional day or weekend trips to places like Bath & Stonehenge and Hampton Court Palace.

 - Membership to Student Central for access to clubs, societies, public lectures, and events.